-luaotfload-tool : used, if present, to ensure the lualatex test will find system fonts when it runs.
-Required for ligatures.
+luaotfload-tool : used, if present, to ensure the lualatex and xelatex tests will find system fonts when configure runs.

 makeglossaries : for xindy.

 makeindex : for bibtexidx.

 match_parens : for the parens test.

 pdfinfo : (from poppler) is needed to check that the xindy test worked, it is unfortunately common for a broken build of xindy to let the test complete without error but not produce the index page.